lightward/mechanic-tasks/docs/save-mechanic-form-submissions-to-a-google-sheet/README.md

 # Save Mechanic form submissions to a Google Sheet

-Tags: Custom Webhook, Google Drive, Google Sheets
+Tags: Custom Webhook, Google Drive, Google Sheets, Storefront Forms

 Save selected answers from Mechanic form submissions as rows in a Google Sheet, with optional Google Drive uploads and file links.